Thefrank/freebsd-port-sooners/README.md

 These port will also more accurately use the canonical default install locations.
 These changes will be noted for each port.

 ## What is here currently:
+- libsecret 0.21.2 (version bump, built with `poudriere` for FreeBSD 14.1)
+  - 0.20.5 in ports.
+  - 0.21.3 and higher uses `-D_GNU_SOURCE` and I am too lazy to un GNU it.
 - mono 6.13.0.1212 (tarball Tue Dec 21 19:40:42 UTC 2021)
   - Made from a NIGHTLY tarball. mono 6.12 still does not build cleanly under FreeBSD
   - PROOF OF CONCEPT.
 FREEBSD 12.2 AMD64 ONLY!